 Gastric Sleeve: After the Surgery in 6 Months

-During this period, all kinds of soup without flour, boiled red or white meat and grilled fish can be consumed.
+During this period, all kinds of soup without flour, boiled red or white meat, and grilled fish can be consumed.
 But it must be thoroughly chewed.
-Dried fruit can be consumed 1 ball light ice cream 1 time per week.
+Dried fruit can be consumed with 1 ball of light ice cream 1 time per week.
 Again, there should be at least half an hour between food and liquid consumption.

 Gastric Sleeve: After the Surgery in 12 Months